rgrrrrrba/rgrrrrrba.github.io/_posts/post/2014-05-27-adding-dependency-injection-to-a-monogame-application.md

 	ShooterGame() -> Initialize() -> LoadContent() -> Update() -> Draw() -> UnloadContent()
 	                                       ^------------/

-This seems a little late to be configuring the container and I hope this won't come back to bite me later.
+This seems a little late to be configuring the container so I hope this won't come back to bite me later, but it's working fine for now.
 Here is my trimmed down constructor:

     public ShooterGame()
     {